-14 Finish the upper body unit by adding the $\mathbf{q}$ pieces.
-To do this, take the $6\frac{1}{2}$ in (16.5cm) $\mathbf{q}$ squares and cut them in half along one diagonal, to make two triangles from each square.
-(Reserve two of these triangles for another block later.)
-Take two triangles and place them right sides together with the upper body unit, aligning the long edge of the triangle with the angle at the side of the unit, as shown in Fig L - the points of the triangle should project out at the top and bottom.
-Pin the triangle in place, easing it to fit if need be, and then sew the seam and press the triangle outwards.
+14 Finish the upper body unit by adding the q pieces.
+To do this, take one of the 6/8in (17.5cm) q triangles and place it right sides together with the upper body unit, aligning the long edge of the triangle with the angle at the side of the unit, as shown in Fig L - the points of the triangle should project out at the top by about /8in (1cm).
+Pin the triangle in place, easing it to fit if need be, and then sew the seam using a normal /4in (6mm) seam.
+Press the triangle outwards.
 Repeat with the other triangle on the other side.
+There are quite a few bias fabric directions, so you may need to press carefully to ease the whole unit into the correct size, which should be 17in x 6/2in (43.2cm x 16.5cm).
+Trim if needed.